Bentonville Traffic Violation Lawyer

 - Hit and run

-Need help after receiving an Arkansas traffic violation?
-Contact Nelson & Marks PLLC today at (479) 202-4541 to work with our Bentonville traffic lawyers.
+Facing an Arkansas traffic violation?
+Call (479) 202-4541 or contact us online to schedule a free consultation with our Bentonville traffic lawyers.

 Understanding Penalties for Traffic Violations in Arkansas

-- Loss of employment if your job involved operating a vehicle
+- Job loss if your work requires operating a vehicle

 - Jail time